How a leak can stop itself: Introduction

-When a tube springs a leak, the behavior of the exiting liquid depends on fluid and vessel material properties, geometry and orientation of the hole, and driving pressure \cite{extrand2018liquid,extrand2018drainage}.
-Flow transitions in the related process of pouring from a container---in particular the ``teapot effect''---have inspired decades of physics research \cite{reiner1956teapot,keller1957teapot,reba1966applications,walker1984troublesome,duez2010wetting,dong2015manipulating,dong2015superwettability,ferrand2016wetting,shi2018fluid,jambon2019liquid}.
-Meanwhile, our understanding of the fundamental physical processes that govern transitions between different regimes of a leaking flow---defined as low-volume fluid flow exiting through a constrained geometry---remains incomplete.
+When a tube springs a leak, the motion of the exiting liquid depends on fluid and vessel material properties, geometry and orientation of the hole, and driving pressure \cite{extrand2018liquid,extrand2018drainage}.
+Flow transitions in the related process of pouring from a container, and in particular the ``teapot effect'', have inspired decades of physics research \cite{reiner1956teapot,keller1957teapot,reba1966applications,walker1984troublesome,duez2010wetting,dong2015manipulating,dong2015superwettability,ferrand2016wetting,shi2018fluid,jambon2019liquid}.
+Meanwhile, our understanding of the fundamental physical processes that govern transitions between different regimes of a leaking flow---defined as a low-volume fluid flow exiting from a constrained geometry---remains incomplete.

-Of particular interest is the possibility that a leak could spontaneously arrest even against a nonzero driving pressure.
+Of particular interest is the possibility that an active leak could spontaneously arrest even against a nonzero driving pressure.
 Substantial work has focused on developing methodologies for detecting and evaluating fluid leaks, especially in large-scale systems \cite{bialous1969leakage,jackson1998leaktesting,colombo2009selective,zhang2013review}, and the study of leak-like fluid flows in the contexts of imbibition and drainage in porous media is an area of active research \cite{washburn1921dynamics, perkins1963review, datta2013drainage,huynh2017millimeter,extrand2018comment, lu2021forced, esser2021network}.
-However, understanding the governing physics that determines the moment and mechanism by which a leak might stop itself spontaneously could lead to novel pipe fitting designs \cite{extrand2018drainage2,extrand2018drainage3}, engineering failsafes for fluidic systems, and new fundamental insights into fluid flow from constrained geometries.
-Recent experiments examined a similar drainage problem and observed spontaneous arrest \cite{extrand2018drainage}, but the mechanism by which a leak can stop itself has not yet been investigated.
+Understanding the governing physics that determines the moment and mechanism by which a leak might stop itself spontaneously could lead to novel pipe fitting designs \cite{extrand2018drainage2,extrand2018drainage3}, engineering failsafes for fluidic systems, and new fundamental insights into fluid flow from constrained geometries.
+It is well-established that small holes in a material can effectively be ``capped'' by the fluid-air interfaces themselves, whose surface tension, curvature, and resulting Laplace pressure\cite{deGennes2004} oppose leakage; this forms the physical basis for engineering waterproof yet breathable fabrics like Gore-Tex.\cite{gohlke1976gore} Recent experiments measured the hydrostatic driving pressures for leaking fluid from a small hole and noted that the leaks ultimately stopped with a spherical cap of fluid spanning the hole, but observed leaks persisting much longer than predicted and did not examine the mechanism of spontaneous arrest.\cite{extrand2018drainage} The fundamental mechanics of why, how, and when such a capping droplet could emerge from a dynamic flow has not yet been investigated.